 621.06 ENERGY ABSORPTION ATTENUATOR.
-Energy absorption attenuators proposed for use on the project shall receive the approval of the Engineer a minimum of six weeks prior to installing the attenuators on the project.
+Temporary or permanent energy absorption attenuators proposed for use on the project shall receive the approval of the Engineer a minimum of six weeks prior to installing the attenuators on the project.

 The Energy Absorption Attenuator(s) proposed by the Contractor shall meet the requirements of the most recent edition of the AASHTO Roadside Design Guide.